sreeramofficial/exchange-rate/readme.md

 &nbsp;

+# Whats this about?

+&nbsp;

+An exchange rate client-server app.
+This assumes the user has 4 pockets of currencies.
+It was built using my own boilerplate solution.

+To start, run `npm run dev`.

 # What is jsDrome?

 &nbsp;

 Some time back in 2018, I wanted to create the perfect Web App boilerplate project.
+With automated CI-CD, its rendered server side and scores as much as possible in a lighthouse test so that it can be deployed as a react-native app inside webview for android/ios.
 So I started creating a template from scratch wth everything configured.
 All I required to do is change some configurables to get a full fledged website.
 I called it `<jsDrome />`.

 Read along to learn to set it up.